thedalles77/Laptop-Battery-Charger/README.md

   My_Ugly_C_Code folder contains the Pi C code that reads the battery status registers over the SMBus.

-  USB_SMBUS_CP2112 folder contains the board files to build a USB to SM Bus bridge for reading the battery status registers.
+  USB_SMBUS_CP2112 folder contains the Eagle board files to build a USB to SM Bus bridge for reading the battery status registers.
 See https://github.com/thedalles77/cp2112_demo for the code to display the battery status registers.

+  NCP_45760_Load_Switch folder contains the Eagle board files to build a load switch using the On Semiconductor NCP45760 chip.